RSS Feed

 Dusk at Land’s End

-We walk across the slowly eroding cliffs for about 1-1/2 hours as the twilight deepens, and the wind blows, making it all very mysterious and atmospheric.
+We ambled across the slowly eroding cliffs for about 1-1/2 hours as the twilight deepened, and the wind blew, making it all very mysterious and atmospheric.

 Hiking at Land’s End

-We then drive back 12 miles to Marazion, leaving our car at the B&B, and walking to the King’s Arms for dinner (which takes 2 hours arriving!).
-Then it’s back to our B&B and a good night’s sleep.
+We then drove back 12 miles to Marazion, leaving our car at the B&B, and walked to the King’s Arms for dinner (the dinner took 2 hours arriving!).
+Then back to our B&B and a good night’s sleep.
 Tomorrow, Lacock and Castle Combe!

 Lacock’s main street